Who I am

 My spiritual journey has traveled a non-dualistic, circular path, and

-my faith has evolved beyond the teachings of my religious childhood.
+my faith has evolved far beyond the teachings of my religious childhood.

 A progressive Christian who respects other faith traditions,